LorenzDuremdes/Second-Brain/flirting.md

 	1. touch the arms **again, but a little longer or more intense**
 	2. You will have noticed that we advise performing each touch two times before progressing to the next level.
 This is because repeating the same touch, perhaps with a slightly longer duration, allows you to check that reactions are still positive, that you were not mistaken in your judgement that the touch was acceptable.
 The repetition also tells your companion that the first touch was not accidental or unconscious, that you are consciously negotiating for an increase in intimacy.
 Repeating the same touch before moving to the next level is a non-verbal way of saying "Are you sure?".

+#### attractive
+1. There was a great comment from one of the Redditors whose best friend was like a top guy.
+The things [[women]] let him do and behave was unreal, from cold approach to [[sex]].
+All the defenses fall when the guy is 10 or so.
+If you are not attractive, then cold approach makes you a creep.^[https://www.reddit.com/r/dating_advice/comments/uk26t4/comment/i7n29kr/?utm_source=share&utm_medium=web2x&context=3]

 ### [[women]]
 1. how could saying "Wow!
 You are beautiful!" as a compliment be ineffective to an attractive girl?^[https://www.youtube.com/watch?v=F4Zu5ZZAG7I]
 	1. she's probably heard it a hundred thousand times today